baboom3126/ng-zorro-antd-draggable-tree/README.md

 # PROJECTNAME

-This project is an enhancement of `ng-zorro-antd` Tree component by custom drag and drop event for a more flexible scenario.
+This project is an enhancement of `ng-zorro-antd/tree` component by custom drag and drop event for a more flexible scenario.

 ## Start Project